Transcript

 Tom Marchant: 19:46

-Yeah, and that’s the thing, it’s um it’s the element of trust and it’s the element of insight.
-And I think the big thing in in the sort of luxury travel world is is relationships.
-And and I think where we and great hotels work well are the relationship between humans, relations within their spaces and around.
+Yeah, and that’s the thing — it’s the element of trust and it’s the element of insight.
+And I think the big thing in the luxury travel world is relationships.
+And I think where we and great hotels work well is the relationship between humans, relations within their spaces and around.
 I think that’s very irreplaceable.
-I think like you said, about helping the employee experience is great.
-And I think where there is where there are areas of you know mundane or or friction to be smoothed out, it’s great.
-But I think also, like you said, asking for what business you should do.
+I think, like you said, helping the employee experience is great.
+And I think where there are mundane areas or friction to be smoothed out, it’s great.
+But I think also, like you said, asking what business you’re in.

 Anant Sharma: 20:24

-I think what you’ve built with the feelings engine, I think that’s a really interesting use case for AI.
-And and I wrote a business plan to build just this 10 years ago, and it was initially for the fragrance industry.
-And I was interested in the fact that people couldn’t understand their scent, and the only way in which a perfume was marketed was sort of based on what people thought they liked the smell of, but actually after you smell two things, you’ve basically your nose is overwhelmed anyway.
-And and then this, whatever celebrity had endorsed that fragrance.
-And so I went deep into different note types, you know, and there and there were sort of different facets of note type.
-And then, you know, I applied, you know, analogous reference imagery.
-So, you know, what basically do me other kind of visual references, you know, can you move people through to then create a curated selection of fragrances?
-And I tried to sell it to the world of duty for it at the at the time, and and there’s a problem with licensing.
-Apparently, the two main noses in this world, which is the name for those people who categorize and tack with tax who taxonomise and classify all the different types of fragrance, and you have to, it’s a huge license fees to use any of that data.
+I think what you’ve built with the feelings engine — I think that’s a really interesting use case for AI.
+And I wrote a business plan to build just this 10 years ago, and it was initially for the fragrance industry.
+And I was interested in the fact that people couldn’t understand their scent, and the only way in which a perfume was marketed was sort of based on what people thought they liked the smell of — but actually after you smell two things, your nose is basically overwhelmed anyway.
+And then, whatever celebrity had endorsed that fragrance.
+And so I went deep into different note types, and there were sort of different facets of note type.
+And then I applied analogous reference imagery — so what other visual references can you move people through to then create a curated selection of fragrances?
+And I tried to sell it to the world of duty free at the time, and there’s a problem with licensing.
+Apparently, the two main noses in this world — which is the name for those people who taxonomise and classify all the different types of fragrance — you have to pay huge license fees to use any of that data.
 It’s quite an interesting journey, actually.
-But I then rebuilt it for travel, you know, and my prep was simple, which is that you don’t know if a 22 year old newlywed couple want an empty beach or a packed one, and you don’t know if a 60 year old couple want an empty beach or a packed one.
-You just don’t, I mean, to put it very basically, a persona means nothing.
+But I then rebuilt it for travel, and my premise was simple, which is that you don’t know if a 22-year-old newlywed couple want an empty beach or a packed one, and you don’t know if a 60-year-old couple want an empty beach or a packed one.
+You just don’t.
+I mean, to put it very basically, a persona means nothing.
 Yeah.
 You don’t know what people are after.
-You know, and if you can get people through a visual mood boarding tool to go effectively replace forms and filters with visuals, people have more fun making choices.
-The second part of that that interests me is actually group travel and how you involve others in making choices with the key decision maker.
-Now, normally the key decision maker is overwhelmed and having to take responsibility for more people than they’d like to take responsibility for, because no one’s actually had agency over the choice.
-No one appreciates the level of decision making that’s had to go into the thing that you ultimately engage in and perhaps don’t appreciate it as much as they would if they’d been involved in the process as well.
-The third part is how do you gamify it so you turn it into something that actually feels enjoyable rather than an overwhelming decision that you get choice paralysis through.
-And so I think there’s interesting things to play with.
-I think AI can help in those areas actually.
+And if you can get people through a visual mood-boarding tool — effectively replacing forms and filters with visuals — people have more fun making choices.
+The second part that interests me is actually group travel and how you involve others in making choices with the key decision maker.
+Now, normally the key decision maker is overwhelmed, having to take responsibility for more people than they’d like, because no one’s actually had agency over the choice.
+No one appreciates the level of decision-making that’s had to go into the thing that you ultimately engage in, and perhaps don’t appreciate it as much as they would if they’d been involved in the process as well.
+The third part is how do you gamify it so you turn it into something that actually feels enjoyable, rather than an overwhelming decision that leads to choice paralysis.
+And so I think there are interesting things to play with.
+I think AI can help in those areas, actually.

 Tom Marchant: 22:57

 Yeah.
 Yes, it can.
-And um, we should talk about that.
-Um, step into this podcast.
-For
+And we should talk about that further.

 Tom Marchant: 23:03